Frequently Asked Questions from Talents

 - What does the recruitment process look like?

-Our selection process includes a few steps: a short call with a recruiter, an online test, and a technical interview.
+Our selection process includes a few steps: an online test, and a technical interview.
 Then, each candidate sets a meeting with our talent manager who schedules interviews with a client for the relevant positions.